-Looking for a way to wow dessert lovers this holiday season?
+Looking for a way to wow dessert lovers?

-Try a homemade apple pie perfected by Atascadero baker Michelle Cole, winner of this year’s Idler’s Home Mom and Apple Pie Contest.
-(The competition, which is open to amateur bakers from San Luis Obispo, southern Monterey and northern Santa Barbara counties, celebrated its 33rd anniversary this spring.)
+Try a homemade apple pie perfected by Atascadero baker Michelle Cole, winner of the 2017 Idler’s Home Mom and Apple Pie Contest.
+(The competition, which is open to amateur bakers from San Luis Obispo, southern Monterey and northern Santa Barbara counties, celebrated its 33rd anniversary in May.)

 Cole’s award-winning pie features a sweet, cinnamon-scented fruit filling and tender, flaky crust baked to a beautiful golden-brown.
 You can use a traditional-style top crust or attempt her darling design — a wheel with twisted spokes, dotted with simple flowers.